 I want to lead from the front to make Greenhill a more sustainable community, helping residents enjoy a better environment, less pollution and improved health.
-As such, I'm delighted to report back after my first year as Councillor on the great progress we have made, positioning Herne Bay at the forefront of the green economy.
+As such, I'm delighted to report back on my first two years as Councillor on the good progress we have made, positioning Herne Bay at the forefront of the green economy.

 Green Hydrogen Plant